Security-Onion-Solutions/securityonion-docs/removing-a-node.rst

 Removing a Node
 ===============

 There may come a time when you need to remove a node from your distributed deployment.
-To do this, log into your manager and list all salt keys:
+To do this, log into your manager and list all :ref:`salt` keys:

 ::